 KPPU and other Indonesian institutions have benefited from a variety of bilateral and multilateral technical assistance programmes.
-Capacity-building of KPPU technical staff has been bv bilateral cooperation, facilitated with the German Bundeskartellamt, United States Federal Trade Commission, Japan Fair Trade Commission, Republic of Korea Fair Trade Commission, Chinese Taipei Fair Trade Commission, and the Australian Competition and Consumers Commission.
-These also facilitated training programmes institutions have for academicians and judges, among others.
+Capacity-building of KPPU technical staff has been by bilateral cooperation, with the Bundeskartellamt, United States Federal Trade Commission.
+Japan Fair Trade Commission, Republic of Korea Fair Trade Commission, Chinese Taipei Fair Trade Commission, and the Australian Competition and Consumers Commission.
+These also facilitated training programmes institutions have academicians and judges, among others.
 Furthermore, in 2007, members of the Supreme Court received technical assistance related to competition law from Germany and visited the Bunderskartellamt, the European Union (EU) Competition Commission and the EU Supreme Court.
 This kind of initiative is quite unusual for Supreme Courts to undertake and must be encouraged.